assemble/assemble/docs/helpers.md

 # Handlebars Helpers

+TODO:
-TODO: this needs to be better organized.
-Probably should have some information about tests.
+- [ ] this needs to be better organized.
+- [ ] Add links to unit tests, CONTRIBUTING.md.
+- [ ] Combine redundant helpers.

 A small collection of useful helpers for [Handlebars.js](https://github.com/wycats/handlebars.js).